amelinium23/amelinium23/README.md

-## Hi there, I'm Peter!
+### Hi there, I'm Peter!
+---

-### I'm student of Computer Science on TUL and developer!
+I'm student of Computer Science on TUL and developer! <br />
-- I’m currently learning everything.
+I’m currently learning everything.
-- I'm currently working as intern in TomTom.
-- Fun fact: I love to working out.

 ---
 ### Contact with me